Country guide

 Sickness and disability leave

-Employees in Mexico are entitled to maximum 52 days of sick leave.
-After 52 days, the employee will qualify for total or partial permanent disability.
+In Mexico, employees are entitled to a maximum of 52 weeks of sick leave.
+Beyond this period, employees may qualify for total or partial permanent disability benefits, depending on their condition.

-Employees receive up to 60% of their salary from the fourth day of their illness and up to one year.
-If the employee has suffered a work-related accident, the federal labor law requires employers to pay employee’s full regular wage.
+For general illnesses, employees receive up to 60% of their salary, starting from the fourth day of their illness and continuing for up to one year, provided they meet the eligibility requirements.
+However, if the illness or injury is work-related, employers are required by federal labor law to pay the employee’s full regular wage from the first day of absence.

 Paternity and maternity leave